Mike Schwarz

 I put my head down and just hyper-focused.
 Four to six hours a day minimum, sometimes twelve.
 Every single day.
 Weekends included.
 I was obsessed.
 My wife thought I'd lost it.
 My team thought I was on some kind of Silicon Valley bender.
 They weren't wrong.

 But here's what I can tell you after coming out the other side: if you want to learn anything in this world, just do it every day for four hours until you collapse.
 You will very quickly get good at it.
-This one has a really deep learning curve — but layer by layer, it gets more and more powerful.
-And it is just a freaking game changer.
+This one has a really deep learning curve, but layer by layer, it gets more and more powerful.
+And the results speak for themselves.

 "I'm probably four times faster than I was two weeks ago.
 And two weeks before that, I couldn't do this at all.
 The acceleration is exponential."